Caring for your rings

 Insuring your rings

 Sentimentally, your rings are irreplaceable.
 However, it’s important to have insurance to avoid a double whammy of distress if they were to go missing or get stolen.
 Most insurance companies will include your rings under your homeowner’s insurance, although you can always insure them separately if you wish.
-Smooch will give you an official Insurance Valuation free of charge, on request - just contact us.
+Smooch will give you an official Insurance Valuation for £30, on request - just contact us.

 Information about different types of metal